chroadhouse/Netflicks/README.md

 # Netflicks

-The project aims to create a website that uses a movie database and provides services to allow a user to be able to log in and search movies by various different contriants.
+The project aims to create a website that uses a movie database and provides services to allow a user to be able to log in and search movies by various different constraints.

 ## Technologies
-This will be done using HTML, CSS, JavaScript, PHP and MYSQl.
+This will be done using HTML, CSS, JavaScript, PHP and MySQL.
 These are the languages that will be used to create this site.
 HTML - Setting the webiste out and creating the components that will be used CSS - Styling the HTML to create a professional evniroment JavaScript - Front end validation on any search terms